 It eliminates the hassle of having to climb up and down a ladder and moving the ladder base to different locations, thus making it safer and more effort-saving.

-Pole saws also come in many types to meet different needs – from light-duty trimming to heavy-duty works.
-All in all, regardless of what you plan to do, you can always find a pole saw that fits the bill.
+All in all, regardless of what you plan to do, you can always find a lightweight pole saw that fits the bill.

 And the best thing is, as compared to a regular chainsaw, a pole saw is much easier to use.
-While a chainsaw has its own edges when cutting trees on the ground, a pole saw is an ideal choice for higher-up branches.
+While a chainsaw has its own edges when cutting trees on the ground, a pole saw is an ideal choice for higher-up tree branches.

 It just needs a bit more practice than a hand pruner, but you won’t need to be a trained arborist to be able to operate it for your property maintenance.